driehle/learnweb-crawler/README.md

         'password' => trim(file_get_contents(__DIR__ . '/password.txt')),
 ```

 This may prevent other people seeing your password while you edit the `config.php`.
-Kepp in mind that the password needs to be stored readable for the Learnweb crawler, for it to be able to access the Learnweb.
+Keep in mind that the password needs to be stored readable for the Learnweb crawler, for it to be able to access the Learnweb.

 ### Courses